Confidential draft IRS memo says tax returns must be given to Congress unless president invokes executive privilege

 The IRS memo describes how and why Congress has the authority to access tax returns, explaining the origin of the provision and how it has been interpreted over the decades.

-It highlights the special powers given to three committees for compelling tax returns: the House Ways and Means Committee, the Senate Finance Committee and the Joint Committee on Taxation.
-Other congressional committees, the memo emphasizes, do not have the same authority to compel returns.
+It highlights the special powers given to three committees for compelling the release of tax returns: the House Ways and Means Committee, the Senate Finance Committee, and the Joint Committee on Taxation.
+Other congressional committees, the memo emphasizes, do not have the same authority.

 When it comes to the Ways and Means Committee, the obligation to divulge the returns “would not be affected by the failure” to give a reason for the request.
 By contrast, other committees “must include a purpose for their request for returns and return information when seeking access,” the memo states.